yashdhume/Photoshop-Ultra-Light/DEV_GUIDE.md

 1. Clone the repository: `git clone https://github.com/yashdhume/Photoshop-Ultra-Light.git`
 2. Install or open [Eclipse](https://www.eclipse.org/downloads/)
 3. Import project to Eclipse
-4. Make sure Maven module are included
-5. Build and run the application
+4. Build and run the application

 **Option 3**

 1. Clone the repository: `git clone https://github.com/yashdhume/Photoshop-Ultra-Light.git`
 2. Go into the directory: `cd Photoshop-Ultra-Light`
-3. Build using Maven: `mvn clean install`
-4. Depends on your OS system:
+3. Depends on your OS system:
    1. If running on MacOS `click gradlew`
    2. If running on Windows `click gradlew.bat`
-5. Build using Gradle `gradle build`
+4. Build using Gradle `gradle build`
-6. Run the Application `gradle run`
+5. Run the Application `gradle run`

 ## So, What are the Codes doing?